 Many toilet papers contain BPA and loads of microplastic from the manufacturing process.
 This is not true of Reel paper as their toilet paper and paper towels don’t have any microplastic or BPA in the plastic free packaging.
 Even the packaging is eco-friendly with no plastics at all used right down to the tape being plastic-free making it one of the top tree free and eco friendly toilet paper brands.

 Cloud Paper Bamboo Toilet Paper Review

 Just like Reel paper, Cloud is hypoallergenic not just because it is made out of bamboo, but it is also dye, fragrance, and bleach-free.
 It is also TCF rated like Reel meaning that there is no chlorine at all in the manufacturing process.
-As a bonus, it is also pesticide-free as the bamboo is grown without using any at all so no residue ends up in the fibers.
+As a bonus, it is also pesticide-free as it is grown without using any at all so no residue ends up in the fibers.

 This bamboo toilet paper is not only silky smooth like Reel but is actually soft in texture.
 It has a quilted pattern to give it a nice texture with a bit of depth to it.
-It isn’t prone to pilling even though it does have some texture to it as it is very durable.
+It isn’t prone to pilling even though it does have some thicker toilet paper texture to it as it is very durable.
 The texture is helpful to avoid over wiping which would cause irritation.
 You can wipe less when there are ripples or ridges which is a nice effect to have.